 Alex is a regular contributor to many publications in the marine, wildlife, diving and photographic media, and to date has published more than 500 articles.
 In particular, he is a sought after writer on all aspects of underwater photography, especially equipment reviews and technique articles.
 In addition to various features, he currently writes two monthly columns on underwater photography: IMAGES Column for Sport Diver (USA) and Be The Champ for DIVER Magazine (UK) and regular contributes to several others Fotografen in Tauchen (DE) and Masterclass in Ocean Geographic (AUS).

 He was one of the commissioned photographers for the 2020VISION conservation photography project in the UK.
 Several major diving equipment manufacturers and national tourist boards are among his professional clients.
 One of the most unusual projects Alex has been involved in is Nissan’s NV200 concept car built for the Tokyo Motor Show.
 The car was designed specifically around his needs as an underwater photographer working in the field.

-Alex currently shoots with a Nikon D5 in a Subal ND5 housing and a Nikon D7200 in a Subal ND7100 housing.
-Alex has used Subal housings for more than 15 years, saying “Reviewing housings and teaching workshops means that I have tried all the major brands extensively in the field.
-But I choose to use Subal because I know they give me the best chance of bringing back the shot and Subal have a build quality I trust when it is my reputation on the line.”
+Alex currently shoots with a Nikon D5 in a Subal ND5 housing and a Nikon D850 in a Subal ND850 housing.
+Alex has used Subal housings for more than 15 years, saying “Reviewing housings and teaching workshops means that I continue to try all the major brands extensively in the field.
+But I choose to use Subal because I know their ergonomics give me the best chance of bringing back the shot and Subal have a build quality I trust when it is my reputation on the line.”
 He is also very grateful for support from Apeks, Aqualung, Fourth Element, Whites Drysuits, Deepblu, Suunto, Nauticam, Zen, INON, Seacam, Retra, Noodilab and Subsee.

 He is the inventor of the Magic Filters, filters designed specifically for available light underwater photography with digital cameras.
-Alex Mustard Underwater Photography Workshops have become a must do in photography circles and he runs a handful of them each year, at top diving destinations around the world.
+Alex Mustard Underwater Photography Workshops have become a must do in photography circles and he runs them regularly through the year, at top diving destinations around the world.